 13 – Ear Cleaner

-I woke up this morning and remembered that I forgot about one recipe that Sydney's veterinarian gave me a couple of weeks ago.
-Sydney's ears were red, very dirty, and scratched.
-Signs of an impending ear infection that I thought would call for a prescription.
+I woke up this morning and remembered that I had forgotten about one recipe that Sydney's veterinarian gave me a couple of weeks ago.
+Sydney's ears were red, very dirty, and scratched—signs of an impending ear infection that I thought would call for a prescription.
 Nope!

 • Mix Apple Cider Vinegar and Hydrogen Peroxide (50/50) into a 16-ounce spray bottle